voanhkha/voanhkha.github.io/about.md

 [10] ’Real-Time Brainwave-Controlled Interface Using P300 Component in EEG Signal Processing’, 12th IEEE- RIVF International Conference on Computing and Communi- cation Technologies, 2016.

 ### What I hope for

-As a result, I always hope that I can publish some papers in high-quality conferences or journals soon, such as ICML, NIPS, AAAI.
-But I don't think that's the matter of hope.
-I think it's just the matter of time!
-I also want to be a top 10 data scientist on Kaggle global leaderboard (oops, that can be considered an extremely tough and long-term goal).

-For a little bit further in the future, I hope I can either establish a small AI company, or I can work in a very interesting and secret AI project that can make a huge impact on people's lives!
+I always hope to work in very interesting and secret AI projects that can make a huge impact on people's lives!

 ### Contact me